Oral health and you

 Oral health for seniors

-We offer programs and services to seniors 65 years of age and over.
+We offer a financial assistance program for seniors 65 years of age who qualify.
 These services include:

 - examinations and assessments

 - restorative services to repair broken teeth and cavities